orbitalquark/textadept/doc/09_Themes.md

 elements, resulting in a single, unified theme.
 Themes also set view-related editor properties like caret and selection colors.

-In the terminal version of Textadept, colors are determined by your terminal emulator's settings.
-The only colors recognized by Textadept are the standard black, red, green, yellow, blue, magenta, cyan, white, and bold variants of those colors.
-How your terminal chooses to display these colors is up to your terminal settings.
-However, you can still customize which colors are used for particular styles.
+Note: The only colors that the terminal version of Textadept recognizes are the standard black, red, green, yellow, blue, magenta, cyan, white, and bold variants of those colors.
+Your terminal emulator's settings determine how to display these standard colors.

 [definitions]: api/lexer.html#Styles.and.Styling

 ## Switch Themes

-You can switch between or reload themes using `Ctrl+Shift+T` (`⌘⇧T` on Mac OSX |
-none in curses).
-You can set that theme to be the default one by putting
+Switch between or reload themes using `Ctrl+Shift+T` (`⌘⇧T` on Mac OSX | none in curses).
+Set that theme to be the default one by putting

     gui.set_theme('name')